 - Price: $9.99 (one-time) for iOS

-Things 3 is one of the best to-do list apps for iPhone and Mac, as, it is an Apple (iOS/Mac) only task manager app appreciated for its emphasis on developing productivity.
+Known as one of the best to-list apps for iPhone and Mac, Things 3, is the iOS-only task manager app valued for its importance in increasing efficiency.

 We noticed a lack of some important features that one would expect to find in the best to-do list apps, such as sharing devices, location-based reminders, and a web app.

 While there is a complete lack of Windows and Android versions, this decision is surely part of what makes the team focus on delivering such a healthy product.
-You owe it to yourself if you are an Apple user, you should indulge in this top-notch software.
+As an Apple user, you should indulge in this top-notch software.

 - Project completion circles; a circle appears as you fill in your task.
 If there are five pieces in a project and you’ve finished four of them, you’ll see a little sliver left to do.

-- Large projects can easily be divided into smaller and less engulfing sub-projects with ease.
+- Bulky projects can be apportioned into smaller and less engulfing sub-projects with ease.

 - Things 3 has Slim-Mode with a two-finger swipe to up receive a more focused view by breaking down your sidebar.
 It provides an option for multiple Windows as well.

 - If you’re using Apple’s Calendar and Reminders software, you can press a single button to import all your activities and reminders.